It is used to protect and enhance the printed piece. Aqueous coating is applied to all 100lb gloss book and 100lb gloss cover.

 The size of a printed product after all production operations have been completed.

 The size of a printed product after printing and trimming but before any finishing operations that affect its size, such as folding.

-A coating on paper that provides a higher reflection of light, which results in a shiny appearance.
+A coating on paper which provides a higher reflection of light, which results in a shiny appearance.
 Gloss coatings reduce ink absorption, which allows excellent contrast and color definition.

-Paper with a gloss finish, usually used for higher quality printing.
+Paper with a gloss finish, typically used for higher-quality printing.
 Examples are 100lb gloss book, and 100lb gloss cover.